privacy-scaling-explorations/pse.dev/README.md

 ### Add/Edit article

-- For updating/adding a new article [you can follow this guide](https://github.com/privacy-scaling-explorations/pse.dev/blob/main/articles/README.md)
+- For updating/adding a new article [you can follow this guide](content/articles/README.md)

 ### Add/Edit project list

-- For updating/adding project detail [you can follow this guide](https://github.com/privacy-scaling-explorations/pse.dev/blob/main/data/projects/README.md)
+- For updating/adding project detail [you can follow this guide](content/projects/README.md)

 ## PR Review process

 #### For internal, PSE member:

-- Suggest to tag: @kalidiagne, @psedesign, @AtHeartEngineer for PR review.
+- Suggest to tag: @kalidiagne, @psedesign for PR review.
 - If question, please reach out in discord channel #website-pse

 #### For external: